 Pride Month Reads with the Washington Mystics

 This summer, DC Public Library is teaming up with the Washington Mystics to recommend great reads that you can check out with your library card!
 Each month we will be posting Read Feed entries that spotlight titles around a theme.
-June’s theme is Pride.
+May’s theme is Pride.
 In honor of Pride month, we have selected some amazing autobiographies and biographies that explore the lives and careers of LGBTQIA+ athletes.
-Check out the library’s DC Pride page to find more great reads for all ages and the Mystic's Pride page to learn more about how they are celebrating this month.
+Check out the library’s DC Pride page to find more great reads for all ages.
 Happy Reading!

 Man in the Middle, John Amaech